Home Log in Sign up Profile Log out

 Comu stai?

-How are you? a common friendly greeting.
+How are you?
+A common friendly greeting.

 Staju bonu, grazzi